nogibjj/Final_Group_Project/readme.md

 √ Microservice

 Build a microservice that interfaces with a data pipeline.
 You can choose Python or Rust for development.
 The microservice should include logging and be containerized using the Distroless Docker image.
-A Dockerfile must be included in your repository. (fastAPI: web framework used to build APIs;need to improve the ui design of the website)
+A Dockerfile must be included in your repository. (❗️fastAPI: web framework used to build APIs;need to improve the ui design of the website)

 * Load Test

 The microservice must be capable of handling 10,000 requests per second.
 A load test verifying this performance should be included.

+❗️Load Test:
+There's no mention of load testing in your description.
+You need to include a load test (using tools like Apache JMeter or Locust) to ensure your service can handle 10,000 requests per second.

-* Data Engineering
+√ Data Engineering

 Your project should involve the use of a library specializing in data engineering such as Spark, Pandas, SQL, a vector database, or any other relevant library.

-* Infrastructure as Code (IaC)
+* ❗️Infrastructure as Code (IaC)

 Your project must utilize an IaC solution for infrastructure setup and management.
 You can choose among AWS CloudFormation, AWS SAM, AWS CDK, or the Serverless Framework.

+Possible options: Azure Resource Manager (ARM) Templates, Azure Bicep, Azure CLI or Azure PowerShell

 √ Continuous Integration and Continuous Delivery (CI/CD)